Over 60 million webinars are expected to be hosted globally in 2026, and this article brings you 20+ verified insights that matter most.

 Webinar Conversion Rates

-The conversion rates of webinars also vary according to your industry.
-This may decrease if people do not prefer the industry and topic you conduct the webinar on.
+The conversion rates of webinars also vary by industry.
+This may decrease if people do not prefer the industry or topic you are conducting the webinar on.

 Webinars With Less Than 200 Attendees Have The Highest Audience Conversion Rate